mobify/mobify-code-style/css/sass-best-practices/readme.md

 }
 ```

-### Common things to Comment
+### What to Comment

 * The parent relative position to an absolutely positioned element
-* Explicit dimensions like widths or heights that don't appear based on any meaninful unit (like `$v-space` or `$h-space` and even font sizes)
+* Explicit dimensions like widths or heights that don't appear based on any meaningful `$unit`

 ## Variable Naming Convention

 Variable names should follow this pattern: `${modifer(s)}-{name}`.

 The name of a variable should describe the application of the variable value.
-For example, instead of saying `$color` (which is too generic to be useful), you would write `$link-color` which gives the name meaning and purpose.
+For example, instead of saying `$color` (which is too generic to be useful), you would write `$link-color`, which gives the name meaning and purpose.

 Similarly, the variable name can refer to specific properties such as `$border-radius` or `$border`.

 Modifiers should be added before the name.
 So our above examples with modifiers prepended to them will look like `$dark-link-color`, `$large-border-radius` and `$dotted-border`.

-Do note that variables without modifiers are implicitly the base version of that variable.
+Note that variables without modifiers are implicitly the base version of that variable.
 As such, variables like `$base-link-color`, `$base-border-radius` and `$base-border-radius` are unnecessary.

 ### Exceptions